If you have completed the Sewing Basics Course – congratulations! Well done on jumping in and getting to know the machines and the basics of sewing.

 - Gertie’s New Book for Better Sewing

-There are great modern independent pattern designers out there that are writing instructions in full sentences just for beginner sewing enthusiasts.
+But the great news is that there are independent pattern designers out there that are writing instructions in full sentences just for beginner sewing enthusiasts.
 Not only do they have detailed sewing instructions with their patterns, but they also have amazing websites, blogs, sewalongs and tutorials to support you making their projects.
-Check out these indies:

 And of course, we’d love to see you back at Thread Den!
 Here are some workshops that you could look at: